top of page

 IMG_7102_edited.jpg

 "It was an amazing experience.
-I’ve made friends and memories to last me forever and learnt a lot about life and what I want to do with my future.
+I’ve made friends and memories to last forever and learned a lot about life and what I want to do with my future.
 I felt welcomed from the moment I arrived and felt that I could thrive in areas I haven’t been able to in other jobs.
-I didn’t know I could make this many friends, grow so much and love a place so much!"
+I didn’t know I could make this many friends, grow so much, and love a place so much!"

 Frequently asked questions